 - Boats: flatboats to showboats and shanty boats; and

 Klinkenberg presented a version of the talk as a keynote address for the Mississippi River Conference at Moline, Illinois and on the American Queen.

-Klinkenberg explores the essence of communities through the lens of a traveler in his talk called In Search of Great Places: Travels along the Mississippi River.
+Klinkenberg explores the essence of communities through the lens of a traveler.
 He has been to over 30 countries around the world but has learned that he doesn’t need to travel far to satisfy his desire for local foods, rich culture, and fun people.
 He finds plenty of that along the Mississippi River.
 The one-hour talk is richly illustrated with photographs and stories about the people and places along the Mississippi River.

 Klinkenberg has presented for a number of groups, including: